Vietnamese diaspora: United States

+Most immigrants fled to the United States as refugees following the end of the Vietnam War, arriving in three distinct waves from the 1960s to the 1990s.
+The first wave consisted mainly of South Vietnamese citizens and military personnel who had associations with both the South Vietnamese government and the United States.
+The second wave brought more refugees from the former South Vietnam to the United States in what became known as the "boat people crisis."
+This wave was characterized by mainly rural people who lacked the education or wealth of the first wave, as well as a large number of ethnic Chinese who were fleeing persecution by the Vietnamese government.
+The final wave took place in the 1980s into the 1990s.
+This group included thousands who were the children of Vietnamese mothers and American soldiers.

-By 1979, the United Nations recognized that the Vietnamese refugee crisis was a "world problem", which led to the First Geneva Conference on Indochinese Refugees in July, 1979.
+By 1979, the United Nations recognized that the Vietnamese refugee crisis was a "world problem," which led to the First Geneva Conference on Indochinese Refugees in July, 1979.
 The United States, United Kingdom, Australia, France, and Canada each agreed to accept refugees for resettlement, and Vietnamese refugee entries to the U.S. to peaked from 1979 to 1982.
 That year, President Jimmy Carter doubled the number of Southeast Asian refugees accepted into the United States, from 7,000 to 14,000.
 However, 62% of Americans said they disapproved of the measure.

 The South Vietnamese coming to the U.S. in the second wave did not come willingly.
 They were forced out of their homes by the N.V.A. and sought refuge in the United States.
 Many of these people felt betrayed by the U.S.'s handling of the situation in Vietnam and felt conflicted about making the journey there.
-Nearly all the Vietnamese migrants to the United States during this time were listed as refugees, not as immigrants, because of the forced manner in which they had been exiled to the United States; 99% of Vietnamese newcomers to the United States who received a Green Card in 1982 fell into this category.
-In 2016 the U.S. Census Bureau estimated the Vietnamese American population to be 2,067,527.
-The majority live in metropolitan areas in the western half of the country, especially in California and Texas.
+Nearly all the Vietnamese migrants to the United States during this time were listed as refugees, not as immigrants, because of the forced manner in which they had been exiled to the United States; 99% of Vietnamese newcomers to the United States who received a Green Card in 1982 fell into this category.The majority live in metropolitan areas in the western half of the country, especially in California and Texas.
 There are particularly large communities in Orange County, California, San Jose, California, Houston, Texas and Seattle, Washington.
 Those who fled to escape the North Vietnamese takeover are generally antagonistic toward the communist government of Vietnam.